Bob Kelleher: 2008 U.S. Senate election

 In June 2008, he won a surprise victory in a five-way primary election for the Republican nomination against incumbent U.S. Senator Max Baucus.
 It was his second run against Baucus, whom he also challenged in the 2002 Senate race on the Green party ticket (2.3%).
 He also ran for the U.S. Senate in 1988.
 In the 2008 United States Senate election in Montana, he got 27% of the vote against Baucus.
 He was snubbed by the GOP post-nomination and received no funding.

 Kelleher took many positions that were highly unorthodox by Republican Party standards, such as favoring more liberal drug control policies, supporting universal healthcare and affirmative action, and favoring fair trade restrictions.
 Erik Iverson, chairman of the Montana Republican Party, said, "Bob's ideology, with the exception that he's pro-life, doesn't even remotely resemble the platform of the Montana Republican Party."

 Personal life

 Kelleher espoused a mix of left-wing and right-wing political views.
 He was best known for advocating that the United States adopt a parliamentary system of government.
 He opposed abortion, and also favored single-payer healthcare.

-Kelleher spent most of his life in Butte, Montana.
+Kelleher spent most of his life in Billings, Montana.
 He died May 29, 2011, in Billings, Montana, a practicing lawyer until his death.